jeysal/livetemplate-scriptengine-macro/README.md

 An IntelliJ IDEA plugin for enhanced live template scripting support

+Enables you to insert text, offer completion options or perform editor actions using your own scripts when inserting a live template.

 ## Installation

 Once released, you will be able to install the plugin from the [JetBrains IntelliJ IDEA Plugin Repository](https://plugins.jetbrains.com/).